QuentinRa/blog.quentinra.dev/programming-languages/web/php/_general/index.md

 #### Existence

-PHP do not check that variables were declared before executing some code. `isset` check that the variable exists, while `empty` check both that the variable exists, and that it is not "empty".
+PHP does not check that variables were declared before executing some code. `isset` check that the variable exists, while `empty` check both that the variable exists, and that it is not "empty".

 ```php!
 if (!isset($someInputFromAUser)) { /* error */ }